...

 What size overland shovel do I need?

 For vehicle-based overlanding, a 36-48 inch shovel gives you enough leverage for serious digging without being too long to store.
-If you frequently do extended digging (snow removal, campsite leveling), go longer.
-Alternatively, if storage space is tight, a collapsible option like the DMOS Stealth (packs to 18.5 inches) or the Tyger Auto (folds compact) makes more sense.
+If you frequently do extended digging (campsite leveling, trench work), go longer.
+Alternatively, if storage space is tight, a collapsible option like the DMOS Compact Delta (packs to 20 inches) or the Tyger Auto (folds compact) makes more sense.

 How do I mount an overland shovel on my vehicle?

 Generally, the most common methods are roof rack mounts (Quick Fist clamps or dedicated shovel brackets), tailgate-mounted MOLLE panels, and interior mounts behind the rear seat.
 The Krazy Beaver works best with external mounts due to its fixed 40-inch length.
-The DMOS Stealth and Tyger Auto both fit inside cargo drawers or behind seats without external mounting.
+The DMOS Compact Delta and Tyger Auto both fit inside cargo drawers or behind seats without external mounting.
+DMOS also sells a dedicated vehicle mount separately for MOLLE panel setups.

 Are cheap Amazon shovels worth buying for off-roading?